DLonng/dlonng.github.io/_posts/2016-06-02-common-cmd.md

 ```

 #### more
-Using `more` to show a file content and can flip :
+Using `more` to show a file content and flip :
 ```
 # Enter: next line，Space: next page.
 more 1.txt